 During the “school months,” your Tuesday morning might be booked with a Bible Study, or with being “carpool mama” – but now it’s open!
 Who could you go out of your way to love next Tuesday morning?
 Who is going through something big, or could use support, encouragement, or help?

 Romans 12:10 says we ought to “Love one another with brotherly affection.
 Outdo one another in showing honor.”
 Summer is a perfect opportunity to go out of our way to purposefully OUTDO each other with intentionally loving acts!

 #3 Do things you normally can’t get to.

 The three months of Summer will likely fly by!
 Before Summer flexibility passes by, we should think through what we can do now that will allow us to do more good later.

-- serve others a little better in the fall?
+- serve others better in the fall?

 #4 Stretch your mind.

 Perhaps Summer affords some more moments for you to read.
 Perhaps it doesn’t.
-But with a potential change in pace, you can probably institute a new goal or two to help you grow or learn something new.
+But with a potential change in pace, you can probably institute a goal or two to help you grow or learn something new.